juanjogervasio/hello-world/README.md

 # hello-world
-First file at my git-hub user ever!
+First file at my git-hub user ever! \n
-I'm sad and depressed, lookin for a way to end my missery.
+I'm sad and depressed, lookin for a way to end up my missery.